Philadelphia Guide

 • Close off the bottom of your tree guard or surround itso rain water can freely flow into the tree pit.

 • Have your guard too close to the street, so car doors can not freely open and limit potential damage to your guard.
-A 12 to 18 inch set back is suggested.
+An 18-inch set back is suggested for residential streets and 24 inches for commercial areas.

 • Install guards that are too short or too tall.
 Too short can be a tripping hazard and too tall can girdle (choke) the tree.